-Dr. Matti Knaapila from the Department of Physics will be the main supervisor of the PhD candidate, and Professor Jon Otto Fossum and Professor Paul Dommersnes (Department of Physics) and Researcher Matti Knaapila (Department of Physics) will be co-supervisors at NTNU.
-Supervision at IFE will be conducted by Geir Helgesen and Kenneth Knudsen; at ETH Zürich by Lucio Isa (Department of Materials and Bioprocess Engineering), and Professor Rosiane Lopes da Cunha (School of Food Engineering).
+Professor Jon Otto Fossum from the Department of Physics will be the main supervisor of the PhD candidate, and Professor Paul Dommersnes (Department of Physics) and Researcher Matti Knaapila (Department of Physics) will be co-supervisors at NTNU.
+Co-supervisors at UNICAMP will be Professor Lucimara Gaziola de la Torre (Department of Materials and Bioprocess Engineering), and Professor Rosiane Lopes da Cunha (School of Food Engineering).

 Duties of the position

 Up to 10 months of the employment period will be spent on secondments at partner institutions UNICAMP (Campinas, Sao Paulo, Brazil) to evaluate different food-grade oils and nanoparticles to produce Pickering emulsions and the company partner Nestlé Quality Assurance Center (Araras, Sao Paulo, Brazil) for exploring the development of microfluidic processes to form Pickering emulsions under flow convection and electric-field.

 Some sample preparation that involves physical chemistry for nano-/micro-particle functionalization will be supervised by and partly performed by the experienced laboratory staff at NTNU and at UNICAMP.

 This PhD project will explore Pickering emulsions based on food-grade oils and edible nanoparticles.
 The emulsion formation and stability will be investigated under imposed flow and applied electric-fields.